Frodox/bitthinker.com/content/en/tips_and_tricks/how-to-lyx.md

 -->

-In this article I will describe interesting hack and possibilities which I use from time to time in LyX<!--cut-here-->.
+In this article I will describe interesting hack and possibilities which I use from time to time in LyX, like default setting for all code listings, shortcut for `--Separator--` layout and so on<!--cut-here-->.

 ### How to set custom settings for all program listings ?